 Financial Reporting Release No. 60 requires all companies to include a discussion of critical accounting policies or methods used in the preparation of financial statements.
-Note 1 to the condensed consolidated financial statements, accompanying this Quarterly Report on Form 10-Q, includes a summary of the significant accounting policies and methods used in the preparation of our condensed consolidated financial statements.
+Item 7 of the consolidated financial statements on the Annual Report on Form 10-K for the year ended December 31, 2008, includes a summary of the significant accounting policies and methods used in the preparation of our condensed consolidated financial statements.
 The following is a brief discussion of the more significant accounting policies and methods that we use.